deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18533/index.md

 ![](charts/charts_8_0.png "🔼 Figure 1: (a) Performance of LCMs on real-world long-context tasks; (b) Retrieval score (long-context understanding ability) and recall score (generation ability) of LCMs on the synthetic retrieval long-context task (multi-value NIAH); (c) Long-context (pre-)training data size for each LCM.")

-> 🔼 The chart displays the performance of various long-context models (LCMs) on real-world tasks, their retrieval and recall scores on a synthetic task, and their training data sizes.
+> 🔼 The chart displays the performance of various Long-Context Models (LCMs) on real-world and synthetic tasks, showing retrieval and recall scores, and relating them to the training data size.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Performance of LCMs on real-world long-context tasks; (b) Retrieval score (long-context understanding ability) and recall score (generation ability) of LCMs on the synthetic retrieval long-context task (multi-value NIAH); (c) Long-context (pre-)training data size for each LCM.